elixir-error-tracker/error-tracker/guides/Getting Started.md

 ## Notifications

-We currently do not support notifications out of the box.
+Currently ErrorTracker does not support notifications out of the box.

-However, we provideo some detailed Telemetry events that you may use to implement your own notifications following your custom rules and notification channels.
+However, it provides some detailed Telemetry events that you may use to implement your own notifications following your custom rules and notification channels.

 If you want to take a look at the events you can attach to, take a look at `ErrorTracker.Telemetry` module documentation.